-• TDES (2 key TDES):

-- The TDES (CBC mode) algorithm is used - for authenticating the Crypto Officer (EXTERNAL AUTH command) - for encrypting data flow from the host to the card.
-The reverse direction is not encrypted; i.e. the data and the status words returned in response to an APDU are not encrypted. - As a TDES MAC to authenticate the originator and to verify the integrity of the message - TDES MAC is also used together for DAP verification - TDES and TDES MAC functions are also provided as services to applets, through JavaCard APIs. - AES (128, 192 and 256-bit key-sizes): - AES functions are only provided as services to applets, through JavaCard APIs.
+• for encrypting data flow from the host to the card.
+The reverse direction is not encrypted; i.e. the data and the status words returned in response to an APDU are not encrypted.

-• SHA-1:
+• As a TDES MAC to authenticate the originator and to verify the integrity of the message

+• TDES and TDES MAC functions are also provided as services to applets, through JavaCard APIs.

+• AES (128, 192 and 256-bit key-sizes):

+- AES functions are only provided as services to applets, through JavaCard APIs. - SHA-1: - The SHA-1 function is only provided as a service through Java APIs to applets. - SHA-256:

-• The SHA-1 function is only provided as a service through Java APIs to applets.
+• The SHA-256 function is only provided as a service through Java APIs to applets.